gvwilson/thirdbit/src/fiction/santas/index.md

 um,
 earlier.
-I hope I didn't hurt anyone with it," he added hurriedly, thinking of the glass that wasn't in the porthole of Santa Greenwood's old cabin any longer.
+I hope I didn't hurt anyone with it," he added hurriedly.

-"If hope was soup we'd never go hungry," the captain said evenly.
+"If hope was soup, we'd never go hungry," the captain said evenly.
 "You put one of my crew in the infirmary with a rather nasty burn, though the doctor says de'll be fine."

 "I'm sorry,"
-Finner said contritely.
+Finner said meekly.
 "I thought you were attacking us and I wanted to help."

 "We were, and unfortunately you did.